Written by: Morgan Dove

 Data Aggregation: Find What You Need!

 Data Aggregation is the first step to any BI strategy and is the process of gathering and measuring information based on variables of interest.
+Many businesses are implementing data aggregation into their company, including what is offered by Bamboo Solutions; a SharePoint list rollup allowing you to aggregate data.
 Let’s start with collecting the data.
 Firms acquire massive amounts of data that is typically stored across multiple sources and in varying formats (structure, unstructured, semi-structured).
 With limited accessibility to this “disparate data”, comprehensive reporting becomes a challenge.

 With Thanksgiving just around the corner, I find myself in a similar challenge.
 I was recently informed that I am now at the age where I will “contribute” to the preparation of my family’s Thanksgiving feast.
 Therefore, I need to quickly review large sets of data (aka recipes) in order to produce three very specific outcomes – green bean casserole, cranberry sauce, and sweet potatoes/yams.

 The green bean casserole and cranberry sauce are not significant concerns.
 It is the sweet potato casserole, which has me on a quest.
 I want to replicate the exact recipe I encountered years ago during my first experience at a high-end restaurant.
 To this day, I remember the deliciousness of the dish, and now I’m now involved in a serious data hunt to find that exact recipe.

 Similar to my pursuit for the perfect recipe, firms need the ability to see, sort, and quickly assess information contained throughout the entire data ecosystem.
 A comprehensive solution should provide a standard set of KPI’s (key performance indicators), allow the flexibility to customize measures on the fly, and deliver real time insight (Intelligence on Demand) through dynamic visualization.